MITEL-UNIUD/SlideJ/README.md

 To test SlideJ, create a folder (e.g., "in") and put digital slides into it; create annother folder to storing tiles (e.g., "out").
 Choose a macro you want to run on your slides.
 From the ImageJ Plugins menu, call the plugin, set parameters, and wait.

+## Contributors

+If you develop macros based on ImageJ that could be useful to the community, please feel free to upload them here, thanks.

 ## License